-PADI recently interviewed Daniel Cotgrave, from Spain, who completed his PADI Rescue Diver course this summer.
-Read on to hear more about his experience of the course and why he would recommend it to other divers.
+PADI recently interviewed Daniel Cotgrave, who completed his PADI Rescue Diver course this summer.

-I’m 35 years old and currently live in Spain where I have been for the last 10 years.
-I currently work in a local school taking English conversational classes to help kids improve their English pronunciation.
-Luckily this gives me a whole summer holiday to get as much diving done as possible.
+Daniel is 35 years old and currently lives in Spain, where he has been for the past 10 years.
+He works at a local school, teaching English conversation classes to help kids improve their pronunciation.
+Fortunately, this gives him the entire summer holiday to dive as much as possible!

 When did you first start diving?